If you landed here, you are probably looking to fortify your SEO strategy and results. Good move!

 On-page SEO consists of elements on the webpage that are optimized to assist the search engine bots as they do their crawling and indexing.

-It includes title tags, meta tags, page loading time, responsive page, image optimization, and more.
+It includes title tags, meta tags, page loading time, responsive page, image optimization, local business schema markup, and more.

 On-page SEO is important because it helps bots better understand what your content is about—and ultimately get it in front of your audience.